chbrown/npm-search-downloads/README.md

 # npm-search-downloads

-This tool primarily replicates `npm search` but also joins the `registry` and `downloads` databases in the [npmjs.org](http://npmjs.org) registry to provide total download counts.
+Layer on top of `npm search` that joins download counts (over last month) with packages.

+**v0.3.0**: Fixed to use the npmjs.org download count [API](https://api.npmjs.org) instead of the CouchDB database that was removed in February 2014.

-This is quite useful for helping the rich get richer.
+This is useful for helping the rich get richer.
 Also, for developing your Node.js app faster, because you'll spend less time trying to evaluate, from a list of `npm search some_api` results, which are well documented, functional, etc.

 **Install:**